-The semiconductor manufacturing industry is highly concentrated, with a relatively small number of large semiconductor manufacturers and contract assemblers accounting for a substantial portion of the purchases of semiconductor equipment.
-Sales to our five largest customers accounted for approximately 97%, 98%, and 84% of our net sales in fiscal 2023, 2022 and 2021, respectively.
+The semiconductor manufacturing industry is highly concentrated, with a relatively small number of large semiconductor manufacturers and contract test and assembly companies accounting for a substantial portion of the purchases of semiconductor equipment.
+Sales to our five largest customers accounted for approximately 93%, 97%, and 98%, of our net sales in fiscal 2024, 2023, and 2022, respectively.
+During fiscal 2024, two customers accounted for approximately 67% and 17% of the Company's net sales.
 During fiscal 2023, two customers accounted for approximately 79% and 10% of our net sales.
 During fiscal 2022, one customer accounted for approximately 82% of our net sales.
-During fiscal 2021, four customers accounted for approximately 24%, 23%, 20% and 10%, respectively, of our net sales.
 No other customers accounted for more than 10% of our net sales for any of these periods.

 We expect that sales of our products to a limited number of customers will continue to account for a high percentage of our net sales for the foreseeable future.
 In addition, sales to particular customers may fluctuate significantly from quarter to quarter.
-The loss of, or reduction or delay of, an order or orders from a significant customer or customers, or a delay in collecting or failure to collect accounts receivable from a significant customer or customers, could adversely affect our business, financial condition and operating results.
+The concentration of our customer base increases risks related to the financial condition of our customers, and the deterioration in financial condition of a single customer or the failure of a single customer to perform its obligations could have a material adverse effect on our results of operations and cash flow.
+If any such customers change their business requirements or focus, vendor selection, project prioritization, or purchasing behavior, or are parties to consolidation transactions, they may delay, suspend, reduce or cancel their purchases of our products or services and our business, financial condition, and results of operations may be adversely affected.